What's open and closed on Independence Day 2023 in the mid-Willamette Valley

 Linn-Benton Community College: The college will be closed Tuesday.

 Liquor stores: Most liquor stores will be open Tuesday.
 The Sweet Home Liquor Store will be open 11 a.m. to 7 p.m.
-Saturday, 11 a.m. to 3 p.m.
-Sunday, and 11 a.m. to 7 p.m.
-Monday; the store will be closed Tuesday.
+Monday, but closed Tuesday.

 People are also reading…